-We’ve been running webinars - and we've just launched The Complete Career Workshop Day - with Victoria McLean, Founder and CEO of career consultancy City CV, on how to make the most of LinkedIn.
+We’ve been running webinars and workshops with Victoria McLean, Founder and CEO of career consultancy City CV, on how to make the most of LinkedIn.
 Questions about how to use keywords often crop up, so we asked Victoria to share her top tips in this blog.

 With over 670 million people on LinkedIn, how do you boost your chances of showing up in relevant searches?
 The most important factor is having a complete, up-to-date and regularly refreshed profile, with a photo.
 But, keyword optimisation also plays a huge role.